-(95) Unit cancellations will not normally occur after the Friday prior to orientation week.

-(96) The Pro Vice Chancellor (Academic Quality) may approve the cancellation of a unit.

-(97) Where a unit is cancelled, the Head of School responsible for the unit will ensure that any student enrolled in that unit is advised.
-The School will ensure that any student withdrawn due to cancellation is provided with an alternative unit offering, where appropriate.

-(98) The relevant Head of School will provide the Director, Student Administration Services with written authorisation to withdraw the availability of the unit and to process any associated withdrawal of students.
+- (95) Unit cancellations will not normally occur after the Friday prior to orientation week. - (96) The Pro Vice Chancellor (Academic Quality) may approve the cancellation of a unit. - (97) Where a unit is cancelled, the Course Coordinator responsible for the unit will ensure that any student enrolled in that unit is advised.
+The Course Coordinator will ensure that any student withdrawn due to cancellation is provided with an alternative unit offering, where appropriate. - (98) The relevant Associate Dean (Education) will provide the Director, Student Administration Services with written authorisation to withdraw the availability of the unit and to process any associated withdrawal of students.